sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/before_after_operation_rule.md

 pagination_label: Before and After Operations
 sidebar_label: Before and After Rule Operations
 sidebar_class_name: beforeAndAfterRuleOperations
-keywords: ["cloud", "rules"]
+keywords: ['cloud', 'rules']
 description: This rule executes PowerShell commands on the IQService component after a source account has an operation performed on it.
 slug: /docs/rules/connector-rules/before-and-after-rule-operations
-tags: ["Rules"]
+tags: ['Rules']
 ---

 # Before and After Operations on Source Account Rule